+The Supervisory Board is formed out of 7 non-executive members (2 shareholder's representatives, 5 independent).
+The Management Board is formed out of 5 executive members.
+Chief Executive Officer is also the Chair of the Management Board.

-The Supervisory Board is formed out of 5 non-executive members or 3 non-executive members (2 shareholder's representatives and 1 independent member).
+The Supervisory Board is formed out of 5 non-executive members 1 or 3 nonexecutive members (2 shareholder's representatives and 1 independent member).
 The Management Board is formed out of 5 or 3 executive members.
 Chief Executive Officer is also the Chair of the Management Board.

 The Management Board is formed out of 3 non-executive members (2 shareholder's representatives and 1 independent member).

-The Management Board's structure might be different in some companies and it is not formed until the company starts its operations.
+The Management Board's structure might be different in some companies and it is not formed until the company starts its operations2.
 Chief Executive Officer is not a member of the Management Board.